The Sherpa Graph Mark III with all its characteristics first appeared in 1963.

 40,2mm x 49,3mm without crown, 13,5mm thickness, lug width 20mm

 The inner tachy scale is found in black and grey color.
 They all have the tachy non base style, starting the km/h scale at 300.

 The most common dial version known is black paint and grey sub dials.
 The Enicar logo is applied.
-There are also complete black ones and black ones with silver subs.
+There are also complete black ones, complete white ones and white ones with silver subs.

 Minute and hour hand are formed like a paddle (paddle style) and are very common for Enicar watches of the beginning and mid 60’s.
 They are unpainted with rectangle tritium lume and an orange tip.
 The orange tip is shorter than on earlier references.

 The second hand is mainly unpainted with a red painted round spot right before the tip.